ryankazmerik/data-sci/README.md

 `conda install fsspec=0.6.3 s3fs=0.4.0`
 - This will resolve the dependencies for these two libraries and awswrangler.

+Run `conda list | grep awswrangler` if it shows version less than 2.0, run one of the following commands and check if it worked, if it doesn't try the other.
+- `conda install awswrangler=3.0.0`
+- `conda install awswrangler>2.0`

 Run `conda list` and if it shows any version of pycaret thats NOT 2.3.10, run `conda install pycaret=2.3.10` again.